 Baking for others is such a neat way to show that you care.

-I see my eight year old making lunches for her sister and brother as her daily chore, writing little notes for each of them to read as they enjoy lunch the next day.
+I see my three-year-old cooking pretend food in his playroom, bringing me tacos, quesadillas, muffins, and pancakes, all pretend and all made with love.
+He gets it.
+I see my eight-year-old making lunches for her sister and brother as her daily chore, writing little notes for each of them to read as they enjoy lunch the next day.
 She gets it.

 Cooking for others brings joy to everyone.